-All spice: sometimes also called Jamaica pepper.
-The spice is from a single plant, but tastes like a combination of cinnamon, nutmeg and clove, hence the name all spice.
-Its readily available from supermarkets, or you can substitute with the individual spices instead.
+Allspice: sometimes also called Jamaica pepper.
+The spice is from a single plant but tastes like a combination of cinnamon, nutmeg and clove, hence the name allspice.
+It's readily available from supermarkets, or you can substitute with individual spices instead.

-Cinnamon: a little ground cinnamon adds some warmth and flavor to this feijoa cake.
+Cinnamon: a little ground cinnamon adds some warmth and flavour to this feijoa cake.
 You could mix things up with other spices such as nutmeg or ground ginger if you like.

 How to make feijoa loaf